Is your home being acquired for the Minot flood control project?

 2. Contact Your Lender & Apply

 After you fill out the homebuyer profile and CDM Smith determines that you qualify for the program, contact us for an initial meeting.
-Our trained mortgage lenders – Renata, Jill and Lisa – will walk you through the Resilient Homebuyer Application, including any required income documentation, and work through the rest of the qualification process.
+Our trained mortgage lenders – Renata, Jill, Lisa and Jocelyn – will walk you through the Resilient Homebuyer Application, including any required income documentation, and work through the rest of the qualification process.

 3. Complete a Homebuyer Education Course